nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 3m43.205s
 ```

-first we deploy our code to every machine. note that we'll be refering to ec2 instances by name instead of id.
+first we deploy our code to every machine. note that we'll be referring to ec2 instances by name instead of id.

 ```bash
 >> aws-ec2-scp passenger_counts_inlined.py :/mnt $name --yes